PLN-team/pln-team.github.io/_posts/2024-08-26-pln-citations.md

 toc:
   sidebar: left
 ---

-This post refers to citations to the main articles describing PLNmodels methodology and tools :
+This post refers to citations to the three main articles describing PLNmodels methodology and tools.
+[under construction page]